derekzak/udacity-mobile-flashcards/README.md

 ## Description

 This is React Native app that allows user to create decks of flash cards to help them study.
 It was created as part of the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
 Using the app you can create new decks and add new flashcards to them.
 Once a deck is setup you can take a quiz to see how many answers you can get correct.
-The app also has a daily reminder notification to remind you to study.
+The app also has a daily reminder notification to remind you to study at noon if you haven't already completed at least one quiz for that day.
+This app can run on both Android and iOS platforms.

 ## Requirements